There’s no doubt that cancer is enjoying the 21st Century. It’s attracting lots of PR and managing to reach many more people than it used to.

-Interestingly, insulin is not released when in response to dietary fat, so eating it has no direct impact on the endocrine system, though cholesterol and essential fats are very important for its proper functioning.
+Interestingly, insulin is not released in response to dietary fat, so eating it has no direct impact on the endocrine system, though cholesterol and essential fats are important for its proper function.
 This knowledge alone makes it difficult to understand why fat has been cast as the villain of the piece for all these years.

 Controlling growth signals is about controlling insulin, which is about reducing carb intake, moderating protein intake and increasing fat intake.
 So we’re not talking about a high protein diet, it’s a high fat, ketogenic, diet that brings about this important biochemical shift.

 While ketogenic diets have been used to treat epilepsy for decades, the medical profession has been wary of ketosis; mainly because ketosis (a natural energy making process) is often confused with ketoacidosis (a dangerous metabolic condition that can affect Type 1 diabetics).
 Recent trials have shown the benefit of ketogenic diets across a variety of critical health conditions, including cancer, with great results.

 Food for growth

 You’ve probably been told that we all produce cancer cells every day.
 Mostly our immune system spots them before they get too big, but some get beyond the baby stage and become small tumours.
 In order to grow, cancer cells use a process called ‘anaerobic respiration’.
 And that gives us a powerful way to halt their progress.